 - It's our job to check-in with you after we have worked together, to make sure that you are feeling good about being involved. - Emerging Minds have a list of things that you might find helpful as ideas or reminders for how you can look after yourself while you are doing this work: see our Working with Emerging Minds as an Aboriginal and Torres Strait Islander lived experience advocate document. - We will also get back in contact with you to run drafts of work by you, and to show you the finished version of the work you have been involved with. - There are people who you can yarn with before, during and after you are doing this work.
-At Emerging Minds you can talk with Rosie Schellen (O439 433 522) and Bec Edser (O438 163 287), or if you can't reach them you can call their manager Dan Moss (O438 387 431).
+You can contact Emerging Minds at info@emergingminds. com.au.